 While “biodegradable” and “compostable” may appear to be synonymous terms, there are important differences.
-While everything that is compostable is technically biodegradable, not everything that is biodegradable is compostable because there are specific third-party standards and time frames associated with compostability that do not exist for biodegradability.
-This becomes particularly important when the terms are used to describe the end of life attributes of products and packaging.
+While everything that is compostable is technically biodegradable (in a composting environment), not everything that is marketed as biodegradable is compostable because the time frame and environment must be specified for biodegradation.
+This becomes particularly important when deciding what products and packaging are appropriate for a compost bin, where the term “compostable” should be used.

 The term “biodegradable” is accurate when used in technical contexts, but is highly problematic and even illegal to use in sales and marketing language for single-use products, including those certified and marketed as “compostable”.